Juniper/contrail-installer/README.md

 INSTALL_PORFILE - Set this to ALL to for an all in one node.

+USE_SCREEN - Set this to True to launch contrail modules in a screen session called "contrail".
+Connect to screen session for any troubleshooring of contrail modules.

+LOGFILE - Specifiy logfile for contrail.sh runs.
+By default this is log/contrail.log in contrail-installer directory

 # OpenContrail script

 Contrail.sh is the main script that supports following options: